Topological conditions on inhomogeneous fractals in Martin boundary theory and their algorithmic testing: Some general facts

-for $b_1\in\{1,\dots, n_0-1\}$ and on the same time (B2) holds.
-This gives us an example with an inhomogenous mass distribution and cells with $R(w)=n\in\mathbb N$. \end{bsp} The examples of this section show some interesting facts and allow us to understand the condition (B2) in a more deeper way.
-At the same time those examples demonstrate in a clear way that (B2) is technically a proper condition, but in practice very complex.
+for $b_1\in\{1,\dots, n_0-1\}$ and at the same time \ref{B2} holds.
+This gives us an example with an inhomogeneous mass distribution and cells with $R(w)=n\in\mathbb N$. \end{bsp} The examples of this section show some interesting facts and allow us to understand the condition \ref{B2} in a more deeper way.
+At the same time those examples demonstrate in a clear way that \ref{B2} is technically a proper condition, but in practice very complex.